promises-aplus/promises-spec/implementations.md

 # Conformant Implementations

 There are many conformant implementations of Promises/A+.
 Here are the ones we know about.
-Note that an implementation's conformance is determined by it passing the <a href="https://github.com/promises-aplus/promises-tests">test suite</a>.
+Note that an implementation's conformance is determined by it passing the [test suite](https://github.com/promises-aplus/promises-tests).

-Conformant implementations are encouraged to include <a href="https://rawgithub.com/promises-aplus/promises-spec/master/logo.svg">the Promises/A+ logo</a> in their README files with a link to the specification, using code like the following:
+Conformant implementations are encouraged to include [the Promises/A+ logo](https://rawgithub.com/promises-aplus/promises-spec/master/logo.svg) in their README files with a link to the specification, using code like the following:

 ```html
 <a href="http://promises-aplus.github.com/promises-spec">